senchalabs/connect/docs/middleware/session.md

     reapInterval    Interval in milliseconds used to reap stale sessions.
 Defaults to 10 minutes maxAage         Maximum session age in milliseconds.
 Defaults to 4 hours cookie          Session cookie options.
 Defaults to { path: '/', httpOnly: true }

+### Session

+Your store interacts with instances of `Session`, however when committing / fetching sessions you may have to convert an intermediate representation back to a `Session`.
+The following methods are available:

+    #touch()        Updates the lastAccess property